Leamington and Warwick Tramways

 Uniforms

-Following conversion to electric traction, photos show Leamington and Warwick Electrical Tramways staff wearing the familiar and largely regulation BETCo uniform.
+Following conversion to electric traction, photographs show Leamington and Warwick Electrical Tramways staff wearing the familiar and largely regulation BETCo uniform.
 Although jackets appeared to vary somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.

-Caps were military in style and bore script-lettering grade badges; whilst Conductor. was used right through to the closure of the system in 1930, by the end of operations, the majority of staff were wearing Driver badges, with Motorman likely to have been used prior to the late 1920s.
+The tensioned-crown peaked caps bore script-lettering grade badges.
+Whilst 'Conductor' was used right through to the closure of the system in 1930, by the end of operations 'Driver' cap badges had superseded the earlier 'Motorman ' type.
 The badges and the buttons were in all likelihood brass, and the uniforms are believed to have been dark blue with red piping on the trouser legs.

 During the Balfour Beatty era, very similar uniforms were worn, but with four pockets (two breast and two waist level).